Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 - replacements: both from and to match

-- customInstructions: meaning is equivalent (text similarity 80% or above)
+- customInstructions: equivalent meaning (text similarity 80% or higher)

 ---